Taking care of our environment, conserving energy and water, and learning about pollution are all ongoing topics in my household.

 Prep and Setup:

-- Print and cut out the 12 pictures of garbage items.
-You can laminate them if you want, or just print them on cardstock to make them more sturdy.
+Print and cut out the 12 pictures of garbage items.
+Print them on cardstock to make them more sturdy.

 Onetime really enjoyed and fully understood this activity.
 He LOVED using the magnetic fishing pole to fish for garbage out of the “ocean” and when I explained that his job was to put the waste where it belonged – he seemed to take this very seriously.

-I’d love to hear what you think about these two bins.
+I’d love to hear what you think about this bin.
 How are you teaching your kids to take care of our Earth?

 To raising the future stewards of our beautiful planet,